 But on our last night there, a slightly ominous sounding wind started to pick up, blowing dried leaves and other detritus down the street.
 The next morning we awoke to a full-blown Mistral wind, which howled violently through Arles' narrow streets, taking with it any inadequately secured shopfront A-frame signs, menu boards, and plastic outdoor restaurant chairs in its path.

 The Mistral wind is a defining aspect of life in Provence.
-This powerful wind rips through the region 100 days per year, on average.
+This powerful wind rips through the region 100 days per year on average.
 It blows from north to south, roaring through the Rhone River valley, which acts as a natural wind funnel, picking up strength as it heads downstream, hitting towns like Orange, Avignon, and Arles the hardest.
 The Mistral causes all kinds of havoc, and locals say it can blow the ears off a donkey, and contend that it can cause migraines, ear aches, and even insanity.
-Some say the Mistral winds were what drove Van Gogh crazy.
+Some claim the Mistral winds were what drove Van Gogh crazy.

 I have to say, the Mistral really is a nasty wind that totally lives up to its reputation.
 Firstly, it just doesn't let up and it batters the towns and their inhabitants all day long, for however many days it lasts.
 But this particular Mistral had a chilly bite to it, which put an abrupt end to the summer-like weather we'd been having.
 It was finally time to bust out that scarf I'd brought along.

 Needless to say, it's not good for business.
 The wind can clear out the streets and suck all the life out of the restaurants' outdoor seating areas.
-And in autumn it covers the floors of retail shops with leaves.
+And in autumn, it covers the floors of retail shops with leaves.

 At any rate, this was the morning that we were to leave Arles for Avignon.
 The easy 10-minute walk to the train station turned into an epic test of strength as we pushed northward directly into the headwind, dragging our suitcases behind us.